 - Review the warning prompt and accept the change.
 Once you’ve switched countries, you’re free to browse the Play Store for that region.

 This option won’t appear for everyone.
 It seems that it only shows up if you were previously in a different country than you are now (based on IP address).
 This means you can’t switch to any country that you feel like.
 More importantly, the confirmation prompt states that:

 “You won’t be able to use your current payment methods or Play Balance, and you can’t change your country again for 365 days.”

 So we only recommend doing this if you’ve actually moved countries and plan on staying for at least a year.

 Note that while you could probably trick this into working using a VPN, it’s not worth using this method just to get access to a few different apps.
 You’ll be locked into a Play Store outside your region for quite some time, which will be a big pain.
-Sideloading apps that aren’t available in the Play Store is a better way.
+Using the best Google Play alternatives, Sideloading apps that aren’t available in the Play Store, or finding exclusive apps in alternative Android app stores is a better way.